codefeathers/runtype/README.md

 // Array is a Higher Order Predicate (it takes a predicate as input): const numbers = r.Array(r.number);

-// which is infinitely cleaner rather than: const numbers = x => r.Array(x, x => r.number(x));
+// which is infinitely cleaner than: const numbers = x => r.Array(x, x => r.number(x));
 ```